American Society for Indexing (ASI)

 After a brief overview of the types of software available, I would focus on the use of one tool, MultiTes Pro, which is the most accessible and affordable for the individual/freelancer.
 Tasks explained include entering single terms, adding batches of terms, adding term relationships, editing terms, setting up customized categories and relationships, adding notes, and generating various reports and output files.
 Participants are welcome to utilize free 30-day trials of various thesaurus management software described in the webinar to try out the tasks on their own after watching the webinar.

 Slides on additional information and resources about taxonomies are also included.

 Sessions: The short course comprises three one-hour webinar sessions, which are PowerPoint presentation-based.
 Included in the third session are also recorded taxonomy software demos.
 Information is provided on software for which there are free 30-day trials to try out before or after watching/listening to the webinar.

 Fees: $299 ($249 for members of American Society for Indexing)

 Registration: Online credit card registration is available through the website of the American Society for Indexing

-Less of a commitment than a college continuing education course
+Less of a commitment than a typical online course

 I also teach a 5-lesson online course, which requires a participant commitment of about 4-5 hours per lesson on average, including preparing and submitting assignments.
 The files for that online course are available for up to two months, but for some participants that may not be enough time.